dan-el/eso-fishingmap-interactive/README.md

 * [Woeler](https://woeler.eu/) for making this a part of [The Dwemer Automaton](https://dwemerautomaton.com/) (!fishing)
 * [Nexu Industries](https://www.nexuindustries.com/) for making this a part of [The ESO App](https://itunes.apple.com/at/app/the-eso-app/id1065810256) and ongoing collaboration

-You can see a proof of concept here: https://map.housetertia.com
+You can see the map in action here: https://map.housetertia.com

 #workinprogress